terrorizer1980/senzing-environment/README.md

 #### Senzing project work-around

-Currently G2Project directories contain symbolic links that do not work within docker containers.
+Currently Senzing project directories contain symbolic links that do not work within docker containers.
 The following instructions replace the symbolic links with actual directories.

 1. Backup existing directories.